-

 -I am a lifelong learner, always on the lookout for new learning opportunities!
 I have been selected to participate in a number of competitive professional development programs over the years:

 -2022, Albert H. Small Normancy Institute Head Teacher.
-In my final year in my capacity as head teacher (a two year stint), my student Audrey McCollum and I researched the life of PFC Harry M. Thoraldson of Bridgeport who lost his life during the D-Day Campaign.
+In my final year in my capacity as head teacher (a two-year stint), my student Audrey McCollum and I researched the life of PFC Harry M. Thoraldson of Bridgeport, PA who lost his life during the D-Day Campaign.
 Audrey presented her briefing topic and delivered her eulogy for her soldier at his grave in Normandy, France.
+I was subsequently awarded the Albert H. Small Normandy Institute Award at the culmination of the experience.

 -2020, HistoryQuest Fellowship for Teachers.
 The program usually takes place on the Princeton Campus, but this year, we participated virtually.
 This in-service focused upon integrating games into the History Classroom.

 -2019, Albert H. Small Normandy Institute.
 Had the opportunity to research the life of a local soldier who lost his life during the D-Day invasion with my student, Noor Bukhani.
 We spent a week at George Washington University learning about Operation Overlord with other teacher/student teams from around the country.
 Afterwards, we embarked upon our trip to Normandy, France.
 There, we were able to visit the sites associated with the D-Day campaign.
-The experience culminated with Noor eulogizing our soldier at the American Cemetary in Normandy.
-A moving and life changing experience to say the least.
+The experience culminated with Noor eulogizing PFC Frank P. Labella (from Norristown, PA) at the American Cemetery in Normandy.
+A moving and life-changing experience to say the least.

 -2018, George Washington Teacher Institute Summer Residential Program, "Leadership and Legacy: Lessons From George Washington."
 (Mt.
 Vernon)